exekerey/nm_endterm/GUIDE.md

 3. hit “rebalance now” and walk through:
    - the toast with local time,
    - the allocation table,
+   - the “trade instructions” table (highlighting buy/sell deltas),
    - the rationale tables (objective + constraints),
    - the charts,
    - the rebalance log row that just appeared (with iteration number).
-4. open `trades/trades.csv` to prove history persists.
+4. open `trades.csv` to prove history persists.
 5. mention tests + literature references for completeness.

 after walking through these steps, your classmate should be able to operate the project and explain every requirement (problem context, model formulation, implementation, results, validation, and future work).